 Congenital antithrombin III deficiency is a genetic disorder that causes the blood to clot more than normal.

-Antithrombin III is a protein in the blood that naturally blocks blood clots from forming.
+Antithrombin III is a protein in the blood that blocks abnormal blood clots from forming.
+It helps the body keep a healthy balance between bleeding and clotting.
 Congenital antithrombin III deficiency is an inherited disease.
-It occurs when a person receives one abnormal copy of a gene from a parent with the disease.
+It occurs when a person receives one abnormal copy of the antithrombin III gene from a parent with the disease.

-The abnormal gene leads to low levels of antithrombin III.
-These low levels of antithrombin III can cause abnormal blood clots (thrombi) that may damage organs.
+The abnormal gene leads to a low level of the antithrombin III protein.
+This low level of antithrombin III can cause abnormal blood clots (thrombi) that can block blood flow and damage organs.

-A blood clot is treated with blood thinning medications (also called anticoagulants).
-How long you need to take these medications depends on how serious the blood clot was and other factors.
+A blood clot is treated with blood thinning medicines (also called anticoagulants).
+How long you need to take these drugs depends on how serious the blood clot was and other factors.
 Discuss this with your health care provider.

-Most patients have a good outcome if they stay on anticoagulant medications.
+Most people have a good outcome if they stay on anticoagulant medicines.

 See your health care provider if you have symptoms of this condition.